Close Menu

 In order to win benefits, your child’s Diabetes Type 1 can meet or equal the childhood SSA listing 109.08, as long as the child is below the age of 6.

 The management of Diabetes Type 1 in children can vary from day to day.
 All children with Diabetes Type 1 require some level of adult care.
-For example, if a child age 6 or older has a medical need for adult care 24 hours a day, for insulin treatment, food intake, and physical activity to ensure survival, then the SSA will find that the child’s Diabetes equals the listing based on this example in Social Security law.
+For example, if a child age 6 or older has a medical need for adult care 24 hours a day, for insulin treatment, food intake, and physical activity to ensure survival, then the SSA will find the child’s Diabetes equals the listing based on this example.

 SOCIAL SECURITY RULING 14-2P